Gas and Oil

 citizens and she is bound to build up.”- LaCygne Leader.

-of its four Sesquicentennial events.
+its four Sesquicentennial events.
 The one-day festival, located on Paola’s Historic Park

 Square, will focus on the events surrounding the natural gas fever of 1887, including re-